Course Description

 - Construct and apply qualitative macroeconomic models.

-- Further, display how to analyze, evaluate, forecast, and adjust the measurable outcomes of the models of macroeconomic theory.
+- Analyze, evaluate, forecast, and adjust the measurable outcomes of the models of macroeconomic theory.

 Human Dimension: